 A California beach town known for its celebrity residents, Malibu offers beautiful beaches for surfing or sunbathing, situated 20 miles west of Santa Monica.
 Visit the Malibu Pier for food and views, or hop on a wine hike to sample the area’s finest vino.

 Spanning 90 miles between Carmel-by-the-Sea and San Simeon, Big Sur’s hiking trails, old-growth redwood groves, and 80-foot waterfall draws travelers seeking to enjoy beautiful scenery along the Pacific Ocean.
 The area’s unmatched beauty leaves travelers awe-inspired.

 8. San Diego

 Perfect southern California weather and the tastiest Mexican food are two bonuses of visiting San Diego.
 Guests also enjoy the San Diego Zoo – considered one of the top in the US – or the U.S.S.
 Midway Museum on an aircraft carrier.
-And how about whale watching?
+And how about long beach whale watching?
 San Diego’s fun doesn’t end when the sun goes down.
 Sunset Cliffs Natural Park provides views of the sun setting over the Pacific Coast.

 9. Death Valley National Park

 Visiting Death Valley National Park is a unique experience, especially considering that it’s the lowest, hottest, driest place in the United States, with a daytime temperature averaging 120 degrees in the summer.
 However, visiting in early spring or late fall offers a one-of–a-kind experience, including auto tours or hikes, stargazing at Mesquite Flat Sand Dunes, or learning more about the area’s history and geology at the Furnace Creek Visitor Center.